This is a "how-to"

 Storage - Oscilloscope) it has a lot of value explaining lab

-on how to analyze circuit wave forms.
+on how to analyze circuit wave forms produced by a scope.

-Dual-trace lab scopes have been
+Lab scopes have been

 used in the electronics industry since the 1920's and now are